Show overview

 Episodes typically run thirty-five to sixty minutes — most land between 31 min and 51 min — though episode length varies meaningfully from one episode to the next.
 Roughly 30% of episodes carry an explicit flag from the publisher.
 It is catalogued as a EN-language Health & Fitness show.

-The show is actively publishing — the most recent episode landed 4 days ago, with 19 episodes already out so far this year.
-The busiest year was 2021, with 75 episodes published.
+The show is actively publishing — the most recent episode landed yesterday, with 26 episodes already out so far this year.
 Published by Kelly Casperson, MD.

 From the publisher